 Hematuria means blood in the urine.
 Normally, urine does not contain any blood.
-There are two kinds of hematuria: Microscopic hematuria—Urine contains a very small amount of blood.
+There are 2 kinds of hematuria: Microscopic hematuria—Urine contains a very small amount of blood.
 It cannot be seen with the naked eye.Gross hematuria—Urine appears red or tea-colored.

 The Urinary Tract

 Copyright © Nucleus Medical Media, Inc.